tonsky/spectre/src/docs/forms.rst

 Advanced techniques
 -------------------

 By default, all :class:`Form` slots which extend :class:`Field` are included to form.
-If you need to specify, which fields to exclude from form rendering/processing, or enumerate which to include, please override ``Str[]?`` :attr:`Form.exclude` and :attr:`Form.include` slots.
+If you need to  exclude some fields from form rendering/processing, or enumerate which to include, override ``Str[]?`` :attr:`Form.exclude` and :attr:`Form.include` slots.

 If you need to generate fields list dynamically, override :func:`Form.fields` method.
 It should return list of :class:`spectre::Field` instances that form will contain::